ja en

 Here’s how it starts out: rough and dirty, without a trace of shine.

-We then wet-sanded the part, moving from 600- to 1500-grit sandpaper.
+Then wet-sand the part, gradually moving from 600- to 1500-grit sandpaper.

 polish5.jpg